Quantum speed limits on operator flows and correlation functions: QSL on autocorrelation functions

 \section{QSL on autocorrelation functions}

 Solving the dynamics of an arbitrary many-body quantum system is generally a demanding task.
 In many-body physics, the central objects that characterize the dynamics, determining for example the linear response \cite{Kubo1957}, are the two-point time-correlation functions, whose explicit form is generally unknown.
-In particular, the so-called autocorrelation function \beq C_O(t)=\Tr(O^\dagger_tO_0\rho) \eeq determines the operator growth of $O_0$ in Krylov space and therefore accounts for the build-up of the corresponding notion of operator complexity \cite{Parker2019,Barbon2019,Rabinovici2021,Caputa2021,Dymarsky2021}.
+In particular, the so-called autocorrelation function